stellamoR/02-classes-interfaces/README.md

 3. Add some test methods and implement another filter logic (_e.g._ every third number, or any number smaller than a certain value).
 5. Review anonymous classes and lambdas.
 	- Lambda expressions look very convenient; can you think of a scenario where they should not be used?
+		- Where Names are clearer for understanding the code, Where they are too long, Where they are reused often and Where they are Nested
 	- Recall how scoping works for anonymous (inner or local) classes; can you think of a scenario where to avoid them?
+ 		- They have access to every

 6. Fragen